Who Bludgeoned Bea In Belfast?

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, images and photos, are protected by copyright.
 Any copying/distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as numerous years of our hard work.

-Walking Whodunit Hunts are our single-location murder mystery trails where you explore a village or an area of a town or city in search of clues to solve a crime.
-All have a significant amount of history to uncover, show you some grand and impressive architecture, and many will reveal quite surprising facts linked to both places and the people that shaped them!
+Walking Whodunit Hunts are single-location murder mystery trails where you explore a village or an area of a town or city in search of clues to solve a crime.
+All have much history to uncover, show you some grand and impressive architecture, and many reveal surprising facts linked to both places and the people that shaped them!

-The places listed below (by county) all have single-location walking murder mystery trails outstanding with our detectives for you to solve… or maybe we just think they’re outstanding trails! 🙂 Click on any location link for more detail.
+The places listed below (by county) all have single-location walking murder mystery trails for you to solve.
+Click any location link for more detail.
+Map available at the bottom of the page to locate trails in a particular area too.

-In County Antrim are Ballymena, Carrickfergus, Lisburn, Randalstown and Whitehead Whodunits.
+In County Antrim are Ballymena, Ballymoney, Carrickfergus, Lisburn, Randalstown and Whitehead Whodunits… and we now have a new one in Glenarm!

-- In Belfast itself are the Belfast City Centre and Titanic Quarter trails as well as our Europa taster trail if you’re short on time.
-Also, just launched, our new, unique concept… an indoor murder mystery at Ulster Museum!
+- In Belfast itself are Belfast City Centre and Titanic Quarter trails, as well as our new Europa taster trail if you’re short on time… and now our brand new Queen’s Quarter Trail around the university area.

 - Armagh City, Loughgall, and Lurgan trails in County Armagh.